Transia-RnD/xrpl.c.unity/README.md

 // Store this in a secure place!
 ```

-**Note:** You can use `Ripple.Keypairs` to sign transactions but `xrpl.c` also provides explicit methods for safely signing and submitting transactions.
+**Note:** You can use `Keypairs` to sign transactions but `xrpl.csharp` also provides explicit methods for safely signing and submitting transactions.
 See [Transaction Signing](#transaction-signing) and [XRPL Transaction Methods](https://xrpl.c.readthedocs.io/en/stable/source/xrpl.transaction.html#module-xrpl.transaction) for more information.

 ### Serialize and sign transactions

 To securely submit transactions to the XRP Ledger, you need to first serialize data from JSON and other formats into the [XRP Ledger's canonical format](https://xrpl.org/serialization.html), then to [authorize the transaction](https://xrpl.org/transaction-basics.html#authorizing-transactions) by digitally [signing it](https://xrpl.c.readthedocs.io/en/stable/source/xrpl.core.keypairs.html?highlight=sign#xrpl.core.keypairs.sign) with the account's private key.
-The `xrpl.c` library provides several methods to simplify this process.
+The `xrpl.csharp` library provides several methods to simplify this process.

 Use the [`xrpl.transaction`](https://xrpl.c.readthedocs.io/en/stable/source/xrpl.transaction.html) module to sign and submit transactions.
 The module offers three ways to do this: